 If you're in a family home with a number of Apple devices then you can easily share links using AirDrop, and this will be useful for those that hate doing the same over messaging or Facebook – although with iMessage, it's hardly a chore.

-But Apple has kept things simple on both functionality and the interface on the iPad Air's internet browser, and that makes a lot of sense to us.
+But Apple has kept things simple in terms of both functionality and the interface on the iPad Air's internet browser, and that makes a lot of sense to me.